-Do not operate the unit without panels and safety guards properly installed.
+To reduce the risk of injury, do not sit, stand, or place objects on the unit.
+The water heated by the heat pump is not suitable for use as drinking water or for cooking.
 Do not connect the makeup water pipe directly to the potable water pipe.
 Use a cistern tank between them.
+It may cause health problems or degrade food.
 Connecting these pipes directly may cause the water in the unit to migrate into the potable water and cause health problems.

-To reduce the risk of adverse effects on plants and animals, do not place them where they are directly exposed to discharge air from the unit.
+In areas where temperature drops to freezing during the periods of non-use, blow the water out of the pipes or fill the pipes with anti-freeze solution.
 Do not install the unit on or over things that are vulnerable to water damage.
+Not doing so may cause the water to freeze, resulting in burst pipes and damage to the unit or the furnishings.
 Condensation may drip from the unit.

-The model of heat pump unit described in this manual is not intended for use to preserve food, animals, plants, precision instruments, or art work.
+In areas where temperature drops to freezing, use an anti- freeze circuit and leave the main power turned on to prevent The model of heat pump unit described in this manual is not intended for use to preserve food, animals, plants, precision instruments, or art work. the water in the water circuit from freezing and damaging the unit or causing water leakage and resultant damage to the furnishings.

-To reduce the risk of injury, do not touch the heat exchanger fins or sharp edges of components with bare hands.

 Do not place a container filled with water on the unit.
+Use clean tap water.
 If water spills on the unit, it may result in shorting, current leakage, electric shock, malfunction, smoke, or fire.
+The use of acidic or alkaline water or water high in chlorine may corrode the unit or the pipes, causing water leakage and resultant damage to the furnishings.
 Always wear protective gears when touching electrical components on the unit.

-Several minutes after the power is switched off, residual voltage may still cause electric shock.

-To reduce the risk of injury, do not insert fingers or foreign objects into air inlet/outlet grills.

-To reduce the risk of injury, wear protective gear when working on the unit.
+In areas where temperature can drop low enough to cause the water in the pipes to freeze, operate the unit Several minutes after the power is switched off, residual voltage may still cause electric shock. often enough to prevent the water from freezing.Frozen water in the water circuit may cause the water to To reduce the risk of injury, wear protective gear when working on the unit. freeze, resulting in burst pipes and damage to the unit or the furnishings.
 Do not release refrigerant into the atmosphere.
-Collect and reuse the refrigerant, or have it properly disposed of by an authorized agency.

-Refrigerant poses environmental hazards if released into the air.
+Collect Periodically inspect and clean the water circuit. and reuse the refrigerant, or have it properly disposed of by an authorized agency.
+Dirty water circuit may compromise the unit's performance or corrodes the unit or cause water leakage and resultant Refrigerant poses environmental hazards if released into the air. damage to the furnishings.
+To prevent environmental pollution, dispose of brine in Ensure that the flow rate of the feed-water is within the permitted range. the unit and cleaning solutions according to the local regulations.
+If the flow rate exceeds the permitted range, the unit may become damaged due to corrosion.
+It is punishable by law not to dispose of them according to the Furniture may become wet due to water leaks.